 - What field(s) you are interested in and a brief reason why

 Hello, my name is ____________ and I am completing a degree in ____________.
 I am interested in a career in ____________ in the ____________ field.
 I have been involved in ____________.
 And developed skills in ____________.
 I have also had an internship position as a ____________ with ____________ and discovered that I really enjoy ____________.
 Can you tell me more about ____________?

 Immersion trips help students see how a liberal arts degree can successfully prepare them for a career in various industries.
-We travel to cities like New York to tour companies and meet alumni.
+We travel New York City to tour companies and meet alumni.
 By learning about their career paths and day-to-day work responsibilities, students will return to campus with a broader understanding of potential careers and more confidence in navigating decisions around professional development.

 These trips are wonderful opportunities to learn about available internships and to broaden your professional network of alumni.